Close-up of gummies and cannabis flower spilling out of a glass jar

 So why do Indica and Sativa edibles feel different?
 A lot of it has to do with the terpenes they’re most concentrated in.
 These are the compounds that give cannabis strains their unique aromatic properties, but they also shape effects.
 Here are some common terps:

-• Myrcene (Indica-leaning): Offers sedative, muscle-relaxing qualities, making Indica edibles feel heavier and cozier.
+• Myrcene (Indica-leaning): Offers sedative, muscle-relaxing qualities, making Indicas feel heavier and cozier.

 • Limonene (Sativa-leaning): Lends a bright, citrusy scent and mood-lifting clarity for daytime focus.